CK3Cheats.com

 Examples

-Here are examples of how to use complete_schemes.
+Here are some examples of how to use complete_schemes.

 This command completes all schemes initiated by your character.